mtking78/WHAMazon/README.md

     * Create a new department of products for the store's database.
     - [ ] View sales by department, including profit margins from sales/overhead differences.
 ------------------------------------------------------------------------------------------
+## To Install
+* Git Clone the repository
+* Navigate to the folder where the repository exists using Git Bash or Terminal.
+* Run the command `npm install` to download the required dependencies.
+* Run the provided schemas in MySQL to create the database and tables necessary for the programs to interact with.
+* Then run the command `node .\whamazonCustomer.js`, `node .\whamazonManager.js`, or `node .\whamazonSupervisor.js`to run the program.

 ### Languages & Programs Used
   * JavaScript
   * Nodejs